 The outline: Due approximately five weeks after the start of the semester, the outline should be a detailed four- to six-page exposition of the argument of the paper, including each issue that the author plans to address.
 Each section and subsection should be clearly defined and preceded by complete topic sentences, not single word or phrase bullet points.
 Each topic sentence should be set forth and supported by subsidiary sentences.
 In other words, the outline must consist of complete sentences, not abbreviations or shorthand.

 The outline must include a thesis statement.
 A complete bibliography (list of all of the author’s sources, with full citations) must be attached to the outline.
 It is expected that the sources listed in the literature search will be included in this bibliography, but also that this bibliography will be more complete that the literature search that accompanied the short summary.
 Again, it is expected that in the final paper, the author will make substantial use of the sources listed in the bibliography, and the final paper will be graded accordingly.

-Because following the instructions above and producing the outline often confounds students who have not yet learned the discipline and uses of outlining, here are some additional specific suggestions for producing an outline in the expected form.
+- Pro tips for the outline: Because following these instructions and producing the outline often confounds students who have not yet learned the discipline and uses of outlining, here are some additional specific suggestions for producing an outline in the expected form.

 All summaries, outlines, drafts and final versions must be turned in to either via email, as attachments, or via a TWEN drop box, if one is specified in the course syllabus.